• Home

 What has prepared you most for this role?

-Two things: 40 years of raising and launching four kids alongside my wife; and 15 years of training and coaching people regarding money.
-Our kids are now in their 30s and none of them live with us!
-So my wife and I have largely “been there and done that” when it comes to personal finances.
+Two things: 40 years spent raising and launching four kids alongside my wife; and 15 years of training and coaching people regarding money.
+My wife and I have largely “been there and done that” when it comes to personal finances.
 We’ve done some things well and other things not so well, but we learned a lot along the way.
 I now combine my own experience with what I learn from others to help whoever cares to listen and learn.
-My goal in every conversation is to bring hope.
+My goal is to bring some hope to every conversation.